mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 82 - Tests Violating Encapsulation/readme.md

 2. Test must be in full control.

-3. If you cannot control your object, you are coupled.
+3. If you can't control your object, you are coupled.
 Decouple them!

 # Sample Code 💻